ccollicutt/puppet-saio/modules/saio/README.md

 ##Development

-There are no groundrules for contributing other than using github pull requests.

-The github repository for this module can be found [here](http://github.com/curtisgithub/puppet-saio).
+The github repository for this module can be found [here](http://github.com/curtisgithub/puppet-saio) so feel free to send a pull request. :)